Would you have dared to offend one of these Vikings? (Illustration by: Stian Dahlslett ©)

 Arson or killing someone at night was looked upon as extremely despicable because you did not give people the opportunity to defend themselves.
 The acts were punished with death penalty, or the perpetrator was outlawed.

 The Vikings could be extremely violent when raiding the British Isles and mainland Europe, but at home in Scandinavia, there were severe penalties for committing crimes.

 The whole family was responsible if a relative made offenses, such as revenge killings, and they had to pay substantial parts of his or her fines.

 One example: By the killing of a free man the family hat to pay the equivalent to 189 cows.
-In comparison, one average male thrall (slave) had the same value as 12 cows and a female thrall, 8 cows.
+In comparison, one average male thrall (slave) had the same value as twelve cows, and a female thrall, eight cows.